Meet our board of directors

 Deb has lived in Longmont since 1977.
 She has cared for the cats at Big T's site since 2009 and has been colony manager since 2012.
 Deb joined the board in November 2013 and is chair of the Education Committee and a member of the Website Committee.
-She lives with her husband Hoag and 4 cats: Hope, Emily, Jack and Jill.
+She lives with her 5 cats: Oscar, Hope, Emily, Jack and Jill.
 All of her cats are from the Big T colony and came to her at various ages.
 Deb also volunteers at Longmont United Hospital.
 She earned an Associate Degree of Science from Front Range Community College.

 George Limestahl, Treasurer

 George has a BS and MS in Engineering from University of Cincinnati, and worked for IBM and Lexmark before retiring.
 He and his wife Bev moved to Longmont in 1975 after a relocation from Lexington, Kentucky.
 George was previously on the board of the Longmont Humane Society, serving on the Finance Committee and as its Treasurer, among other board positions.
 In addition to his LFFAC role, George is on the Finance Committee for Greenwood Wildlife Rehabilitation Center, and is head of staff for two LHS adoptees, the adorable (of which they seem to be aware) sister cats BW and The Calico Kid.

 Tabatha joined the board in April, 2013, and chairs the Trapping Committee.
 She has been a foster parent for the Longmont Humane Society since 2006 and especially enjoys caring for animals who are recovering from surgery.
 Tabatha is a skilled feral kitten tamer who provides education for LFFAC foster parents.
 She is passionate about recycling and heads up LFFAC’s “up cycling” efforts through Terracycle (www.terracycle.com).
 Tabatha grew up in Texas and earned a BA from the University of North Texas.